marlonmetal/avalanche-docs/docs/nodes/maintain/run-offline-pruning.md

 Now that the C-Chain config file has been updated, you can start your node with the command (no CLI args are necessary if using the default chain config directory):

 ```
-./build/avalanchego
+./build/metalgo
 ```

-Once AvalancheGo starts the C-Chain, you can expect to see update logs from the offline pruner:
+Once MetalGo starts the C-Chain, you can expect to see update logs from the offline pruner:

 ```
 INFO [02-09|00:20:15.625] Iterating state snapshot                 accounts=297,231 slots=6,669,708 elapsed=16.001s eta=1m29.03s